 Fingerprints have been found to be extremely helpful to capture criminals as they leave their fingerprints at every place they touch barehand.
-They are even helpful in identification of a dead body by simply picking the prints from the dead person.
+They are even helpful in the identification of a dead body by simply picking the prints from the dead person.

-Extraction fingerprints from the dead body is important in Mass Disaster cases, Homicidal cases, Accidents, Suicidal cases, etc. Therefore, it is crucial to extract the prints with extreme care depending on the human condition.
+Extraction of fingerprints from the dead body is important in Mass Disaster cases, Homicidal cases, Accidents, Suicidal cases, etc. Therefore, it is crucial to extract the prints with extreme care depending on the human condition.

 Preliminary Examination of a Dead Body

 Before recording the fingerprints of the deceased, a visual examination of the hand is